dachande/typo3-bootstrap/README.md

 ## Planned features

-* Add SMTP mail transport configuration options to use MailHog SMTP as well as real SMTP-servers.
 * Switch webserver user from *www-data* to *vagrant* for easier work inside the virtual machine.
 * Re-Provision without clearing the database.
 * Implement **MailHog** as a systemd service instead of using SysVinit.